Mrityunjay243/dollar_bot/README.md

 ## Installation

-Please follow the instructions given in [this documentation](https://github.com/Mrityunjay243/dollar_bot/wiki/Installations-and-Running-the-Bot) for installations and running the bot.
+Please follow the instructions in [this documentation](https://github.com/Mrityunjay243/dollar_bot/wiki/Installations-and-Running-the-Bot) for installing and running the bot.

 ## Testing